20steps/collmex-bundle/README.md

 ## Installation

-Require the bundle by adding the following entry to the section of your composer.json:
+Require the bundle by adding the following entry to the respective section of your composer.json:
 ```
 "20steps/collmex-bundle": "dev-master"
 ```